livekit/components-js/mock-a2a/README.md

 # mock-a2a

-A mock LiveKit agent-run endpoint, for developing a client SDK against the protocol in _Delegation Model with A2A v2_ before the framework side of it exists.
+A mock LiveKit expert served over A2A, for developing a client SDK against the **LiveKit Agent Session Extension for A2A** before the framework side of it ships.

-It serves both bindings the design doc defines over one endpoint subtree, gated by a real LiveKit access token, and answers every turn with a canned scripted response you can steer from the chat box.
+The extension is plain A2A plus four metadata keys and two data-part payloads.
+It adds no RPC methods and no task states.
+This mock implements both halves of that promise:

-- **Native binding** — `POST /<endpoint>`, `RunRequest` in, server-sent `RunResponse` events out, terminated by exactly one `RunComplete`.
+- **activate it** (`A2A-Extensions: https://livekit.io/a2a/ext/agent-session/v1`) and you
-- **A2A binding** — the same engine projected onto **A2A v1.0.1**, so a third-party A2A
+  get typed chat items, `lk/verbatim`, `lk/directive`, delegations with a conversation attached, and `close`;
-  client can drive the same agent.
+- **don't**, and the same task streams as ordinary A2A — text parts on `WORKING` statuses and an `answer` artifact — which is what a stock `a2a-sdk` client sees.

-Nothing here talks to LiveKit Cloud.
-The api key/secret are only used to verify the tokens your client presents.
+Nothing here talks to LiveKit Cloud; the api key/secret only verify the tokens your client presents.

 ## Quick start